tmdarwen/PhaseVocoder/README.md

 **Miscellaneous Notes Concerning the Project**

--   Currently supports mono 16 bit wave files as the only form of input.
+-   Currently supports 16 bit wave files as the only form of input.

 **To Do**

--   Support for stereo wave files (currently only supports mono audio) of any bit resolution (currently only supports 16 bit).

--   Add multithreading to speed up processing.
+-   Support various other audio file formats.